-Tailored products and services, including ICT, to disseminate early warnings and climate information to vulnerable communities, including farmers and fishers.
+C Tailored products and services, including ICT, to disseminate early warnings and climate information to vulnerable communities, including farmers and fishers.
 These products should be demand-based and focus on stimulating a private market for information services.

-Improved coordination and accountability - better transparency is needed in how drought response funds from donors are mobilized, how much of pledged resources are received and how those resources are spent by the implementing agencies.
+Non- Improved coordination and accountability - better transparency is needed in how drought response funds from donors are mobilized, how much of pledged resources are received and how those resources are spent by the implementing agencies.
 Better reporting between the implementing agencies and the government may partly address this.
-However, more transparency and accountability is also needed from the implementing partner (Babu et al, 2018).

-Scaling up of community-based EWS to provide "last-mile" access to information and improve disaster preparedness.

-Capacity strengthening including increasing funding in general and, in particular, for staff training during non-emergency periods and increasing incentives to prevent excessive staff turnover (ibid).
+However, more transparency and accountability is also needed from the implementing partner (Babu et al, 2018). С ) Scaling up of community-based EWS to provide "last-mile" access to information and improve disaster preparedness Capacity strengthening including increasing funding in general and, in particular, for staff training during non-emergency periods and e 3.
+Selected projects focused on drought, or some aspect of it, in Malawi.